Key Clinical Updates in Infections in the Immunocompromised Patient

 Empiric broad-spectrum antibiotics may be appropriate in high-risk patients whether or not symptoms are localized.

 Immunocompromised patients have defects in their natural defense mechanisms resulting in an increased risk for infection.
 In addition, infection is often severe, rapidly progressive, and life threatening.
 Organisms that are not usually problematic in the immunocompetent person may be important pathogens in the compromised patient (eg, Staphylococcus epidermidis, Corynebacterium jeikeium, Propionibacterium acnes, Bacillus species).
 Therefore, culture results must be interpreted with caution, and isolates should not be disregarded as solely contaminants.
-Although the type of immunodeficiency is associated with specific infectious disease syndromes, any pathogen can cause infection in any immunosuppressed patient at any time.
+Although the type of immunodeficiency is associated with specific infectious disease syndromes, nearly any pathogen can cause infection in any immunosuppressed patient at any time.
 Thus, a systematic evaluation is required to identify a specific organism.

 A. Impaired Humoral Immunity